MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/30_hardware_reference.md

 ![Heat-set Insert wireframe](../img/hardware/heat_insert.png){: .shadow}

-Heat-set inserts with a soldering tip so that they melt the plastic when installed.
+Used to provide durable threads into plastic parts.
+To install, press the insert with a heated soldering tip until the heat-set insert is flush with the surface.
 As the plastic cools, it solidifies around the knurls and ridges on the insert for excellent resistance to torque and pull-out.

 ---